MANO-B/HueTracer/README.md

 ## Cell-cell interaction prediction model for Visium HD spatial transcriptome platform
 HueTracer is software for analyzing cell-cell interactions at single-cell resolution using Visium HD.
 It identifies cell positions using the Bin2Cell algorithm.
 It performs cell typing using label transfer from cell annotations in single-cell analysis or by combining Visium HD tissue images with gene expression profiles.
 It performs microenvironment clustering based on the expression patterns of cells surrounding each cell.
 It identifies cell-cell interactions using the NicheNet database.

-HueTracer is a software program created as a follow-up to [DeepCOLOR](https://github.com/kojikoji/deepcolor) software.
+HueTracer is a software program created as a follow-up to [DeepCOLOR](https://github.com/kojikoji/deepcolor) software, which has some [programming error](https://github.com/kojikoji/deepcolor/issues/3).

 ## Instalation